-Online public comment opportunities for these plans will be held on Tuesday, May 12, 2020 at 5:30 PM and Thursday, May 14, 2020 at 10:00 AM.
-These meetings will feature a short presentation on the document followed by an opportunity for public comments.
+Online public comment opportunities for this plan were held on Tuesday, May 12, 2020 at 5:30 PM and Thursday, May 14, 2020 at 10:00 AM.
+These meetings featured a short presentation on the document followed by an opportunity for public comments.
 A virtual public meeting of the Cape Cod MPO is scheduled for Tuesday, May 26, 2020 at 1 PM to hear additional public comments and consider endorsement of this document.
 Details on the online public comment opportunities and the virtual public meeting available at www.capecodcommission.org/mpo

-Comments on this plan will be accepted through May 18, 2020 via mail, by facsimile, or via e-mail, as follows:
+Comments on this plan were accepted through May 18, 2020 via mail, by facsimile, or via e-mail, as follows: